equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 > refactored into microservices when they become too successful.

-If you are startup that has only couple of thousands in founding to develop a successful application from scratch you will burn that money before you ever lunch the product if you choose something unnecessary complex like Java or even Elixir Phoenix
+If you are startup that has only couple of thousands in founding to develop a successful application from scratch you will burn that money before you ever launch the product if you choose something unnecessary complex like Java or even Elixir Phoenix

 > Yes Elixir & Phoenix is awesome and really really productive but lets be